gabrieleng/geglScripting/README.md

     \\wsl$\Ubuntu\home\yourUserNameHere\geglScripting\

-#### VS Code (optional)
+#### VS Code connected to WSL (optional)

-To launch VS Code using WSL, add this extention to VS Code
+To launch VS Code using WSL, search for and install this extention to VS Code via the extentions panel:

     ms-vscode-remote.remote-wsl

-Then return to Ubuntu Shell and type
+Then return to Ubuntu Shell and run

 ```bash
 code